Josiah: Religious reform

 Josiah's reforms are described in two biblical accounts, 2 Kings 22–23, and 2 Chronicles 34–35.
 They began with the ending of ancient Israelite religious practices, and the astral cults that had become popular in the 8th century, and led to centralisation of worship in Jerusalem, and the destruction of the temple at Bethel.
+Some scholars have rejected the entire historicity of these accounts, while others have defended the historical existence of a religious reform under Josiah's reign.